Study Management for Exams

 Free to Use

-Free plan allows up to 20 books per reading note.
+Free plan allows up to 20 books per reading log, and you can create unlimited notes files.
 Try it out first.

 How to Use for Exam Study